cllaw18/CropResizer/README.md

 2. Add the case if selected crop-area bigger then the maximum x or y-coordinate of source image, cut overflowed crop area and keep cropped image ratio same as required ratio.

 ##Offical page:
+For detailed information and latest doc updates, you can visit our page:<br />
 http://tool.soyosolution.com/php_crop_resizer/